EpsilonZ/CityVisualizer/README.md

 __Note2: I hope this README is helpful for you.
 If it is not please open an issue explaining what part you don't quite understand and I'll be pleased to help!__

-__Note3: We'll use Mapbox.
-Mapbox has a free tier usage, so, if you want to implement this, head to https://docs.mapbox.com/help/how-mapbox-works/access-tokens/ and learn how to create your own API Key.
-You will have to place that API Key on the html files that create a map__

-__Note4: I would love to upload sample files for you to visualize but each generated city can get up to 13GB so uploading this to GitHub is impossible.
-As soon as I find a way to attach them I'll__

-__Note5: Under code/ directory you will find a pdf presentation of the project in Spanish__
+__Note3: Under code/ directory you will find a pdf presentation of the project in Spanish__

-__Note6: This project has another project that was created from it to analyze Traffic and Parking (trying to replicate Google Maps).
+__Note4: This project has another project that was created from it to analyze Traffic and Parking (trying to replicate Google Maps).
 Check this out if you are interested. https://github.com/EpsilonZ/TrafficVisualizer__

 CityVisualizer have been designed to visualize and simulate urban movements really easily knowing a series of interest of points.